-Each person deserves a final ceremony that is as unique as their individual life.
+Each person deserves a funeral ceremony that is as unique as their individual life.
 These ceremonies should reflect the person’s unique personality and honor the memories they made during their lifetime.
 Here are a few ways you can create a personalized final farewell celebration.

 Memorial videos like this one for The Voice star, Christina Grimmie, can be a very powerful tribute to the life and memories shared by friends and family of the lost loved one.
 It can tell the life story of the individual through video clips and pictures set to music.
 The video could also be filled with testimonies from the bereaved about the character of the individual or stories of times spent together.
 Memorial DVDs can be copied and kept for years after the service for family and friends and allows for the spirit and legacy of the deceased to live on.

 Some families may choose to release doves or butterflies as a symbol of peace, heaven, the spirit, or transformation.
 A dove release involves setting a cage of birds free during the ceremony.
 During a butterfly release, guests have their own butterfly in an enclosed piece of paper.
 At a certain point during the service, all guests are instructed to release the beautiful insect as a symbol of hope and transformation of the spirit from one form to another.
 Symbols like releases allow guests to be interactive during the ceremony and help bring comfort during a time of grieving.